-When the party dissolved few years later, Smyth moved to Florence where she had family, and worked as a secretary, leading a quiet, rural life.
+When the party dissolved few years later, Smyth moved to Florence where she had family, and continued her adventures surviving a siege in Malta.
 Her and Pankhurst remained friends and stayed in contact until Pankhurst’s death in 1960.
 Smyth died three years later, in 1963.

 With kind permission of Paul Isolani Smyth from the International Institute of Social History, Amsterdam.